Mystery airship: California, 1896

-California cities reporting sightings during November and December, included Anderson, Auburn, Red Bluff, Redding, Woodland, Yolo, Chico, Marysville, Camptonville, Grass Valley, Biggs, San Leandro, San Jose, Hayward, San Luis Obispo, Acampo, Lathrop, Lodi, Crows Landing, Stockton, Turlock, Visalia, Fresno, Delano, Bakersfield, Redlands, Santa Cruz, Santa Barbara, Riverside and Los Angeles.
+California cities reporting sightings during November and December, included Anderson, Auburn, Red Bluff, Redding, Arbuckle, Woodland, Yolo, Chico, Marysville, Camptonville, Grass Valley, Biggs, San Leandro, San Jose, Hayward, San Luis Obispo, Acampo, Lathrop, Livermore, Lodi, Crows Landing, Manteca, Modesto, Merced, Stockton, Turlock, Visalia, Fresno, Delano, Bakersfield, Redlands, Santa Clara, Santa Cruz, Santa Barbara, Riverside and Los Angeles.

 With much public interest focused on the airship sightings, a young San Francisco attorney named George D. Collins came forward and told the newspapers that some months earlier he had been supposedly contacted by a man seeking legal advice concerning "the world's first practical airship", a craft that he claimed was near completion at a secret location near Oroville, about sixty miles from Sacramento.
 Collins stated that the lights seen over Sacramento must have been his client conducting nocturnal test flights before an official unveiling of his secret invention.
 This explanation seemed reasonable to many and was given extensive coverage in the San Francisco newspapers.
-After Collins' announcement, rumours and wild tales began to spread and for several weeks the "phantom airship" was the biggest news story in northern California.
+After Collins' announcement, rumors and wild tales began to spread and for several weeks the "phantom airship" was the biggest news story in northern California.

 As sightings and reports of mystery lights continued to increase throughout the state, Attorney Collins found himself the center of so much attention and ridicule, that he came to regret his earlier bragging.
-Cartoons mocking the airship and depicting Collins as a drunk and smoking an opium pipe appeared in the newspapers.
+Cartoons mocking Collins and the airship and depicting the attorney as a drunk and smoking an opium pipe appeared in the newspapers.
 The San Francisco Chronicle nicknamed him "Airship" Collins and after being hounded by reporters and harassed by cranks and curious busybodies, Collins recanted most of his claims and actually fled into hiding.
 Collins had hinted that a local dentist, Dr. E.H.
 Benjamin, was the inventor of the airship.
 Dr. Benjamin admitted to the newspapers that he was an inventor and Collins was his attorney, but disavowed any connection to the airship.
 Despite his denials, Dr. Benjamin continued to be badgered by the press and public, and like Collins, fled town and disappeared.